Sindo Saavedra

 Baracoa

-Established in 2011, Lomo Apolinario's Comparsa took part in the Las Palmas de Gran Canaria Carnival for the first time in 2012 with their show entitled "Renacer, Querer es Poder" (Born Again, Wishing is Power).
-A year later, in 2013, they won the First Prize for Performance, the highest reward which they also won in 2016, 2022 and 2023.
+Founded in 2011, the comparsa of Lomo Apolinario participates for the first time in the Carnival of Las Palmas de Gran Canaria in 2012 with the show "Renacer, querer es poder" ('Born Again, Wishing is Power'.)
+A year later, in 2013, they won the First Prize for Interpretation, the highest award, which they also won in 2016, 2022, and 2023.

 First Prize for Costume in 2023.